A Guide To Creating a Perfect First Evening at Your Place

-In short, you must select music that is outside the box and which will easily flow into the evening, beyond dinner and conversation.
+In short, select music that is a bit "outside the box" and which can easily flow into the evening, beyond dinner and conversation.
 If it so happens that your date is a strict country fan, just be sure not to include "Low Friends in High Places" in your playlist.
-In no way can anyone seriously engage in sensual lovemaking when hearing a song like that in the background.
-Just saying.
+In no way can anyone seriously engage in sensual lovemaking with a song like that playing in the background.
+(Just saying.)

-In any event, music is very personal, and we must listen to what we like.
-The point of Step 2 is to put some imagination into which music tracks lead to thoughtful, intriguing conversation as well as delicious lovemaking.
+In any event, music is very personal, and it's best to listen to what we like.
+The point of Step Two is to put some imagination into which music selections have the capacity to encourage thoughtful, intriguing conversation, as well as delicious lovemaking later on.
 (By the way, if you're not familiar with Pandora or Spotify, I highly recommend you find out more about their service which easily and intuitively chooses music that speaks to the individual.)

 “We humans are a musical species no less than a linguistic one...
 And to this largely unconscious structural appreciation of music is added an often intense and profound emotional reaction to music.”— Oliver Sacks, Author of Musicophilia

 Choosing the right outfit is easier than you think, but never wait until the last minute to decide what to wear!
 If you wait too long, everything will go haywire.
 You'll feel harried; you'll second guess yourself; you'll get sweaty and red in the face.
 What you wear is important, so please choose your outfit at least a day in advance.
 Okay.
 Thank goodness we got that straight!
 (Phew) Now back to the matter at hand...